thiringai-evans/koko-project/README.md

 4. On your jenkins UI install docker plugins.
 5. To push the image to your preferred registry, configure credentials on the jenkins management UI.
 6. Create a jenkins job and choose pipeline
-7. Use poll scm, and provide relevant details in case a change is done for CI
+7. Use a webhook for push, and provide relevant details in case a change is done for CI
-8. Alternatively a webhook for when a push is done can be used for CI
+8. Alternatively poll scm for when a push is done can be used for CI, but it creates more server load than webhooks
 7. Provide all relevant details on the pipeline code.
 8. Save, apply and run the job for CD